What is academic probation?

 Do students need to meet with an academic advisor to complete the form?

 Yes.
-An academic advisor is able to assist students in completing section 4 of the Title IV appeal form by creating an academic plan on their DegreeWorks account.
+An academic advisor is able to assist students in completing section 4 of the Financial Aid SAP appeal form by creating an academic plan on their DegreeWorks account.

 Is there a deadline to submit the appeal?